-Procedures Performed on the District's Bank Reconciliations: (Continued)
+3) Procedures Performed on the District's Bank Reconciliations: (Continued)

-c) Management has documentation reflecting that it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.
+iii.
+Management has documentation reflecting that it has researched reconciling items that have been outstanding for more than 12 months from the statement's closing date, if applicable.

 Performance: Inspected documents for items outstanding for more than 12 months.
-We noted 8 checks and 5 deposits outstanding for longer than 12 months as of the end of the fiscal period.

-Exceptions: There are reconciling items that have been outstanding for more than 12 months from the statement closing date.
+Exceptions: There was an exception noted due to reconciling items that have been outstanding for more than 12 months from the statement closing date.

-Procedures Performed on the District's Collections (Excluding Electronic Funds Transfers):
+4) Procedures Performed on the District's Collections (Excluding Electronic Funds Transfers):

-4. Obtain a listing of deposit sites for the fiscal period where deposits for cash/check/money order (cash) are prepared and management's representation that the listing is complete.
-Select 5 deposit sites (or all deposit sites if less than 5).
+A. Obtain a listing of deposit sites for the fiscal period where deposits for cash/check/money order (cash) are prepared and management's representation that the listing is complete.
+Randomly select 5 deposit sites (or all deposit sites if less than 5).

 Performance: Obtained the listing of deposit sites from management and received management's representation in a separate letter.
+The District only has one deposit site.

-5. For each deposit site selected, obtain a listing of collection locations and management's representation that the listing is complete.
-Select one collection location for each deposit site (e.g., collection locations for 5 deposit sites), obtain and inspect written policies and procedures relating to employee job duties (if no written policies or procedures, inquire of employees about their job duties) at each collection location, and observe that job duties are properly segregated at each collection location such that:
+B. For each deposit site selected, obtain a listing of collection locations and management's representation that the listing is complete.
+Randomly select one collection location for each deposit site (e.g., collection locations for 5 deposit sites), obtain and inspect written policies and procedures relating to employee job duties (if no written policies or procedures, inquire of employees about their job duties) at each collection location, and observe that job duties are properly segregated at each collection location such that:

 Performance: Obtained the listing of collection locations from management and received management's representation in a separate letter.
+The District has 5 collection locations.
+Exceptions: There were no exceptions noted.

-a) Employees that are responsible for cash collections do not share cash drawers/registers.
+- i.
+Employees that are responsible for cash collections do not share cash drawers/registers.

-Performance: Inspected policy manuals, inquired of management and observed receipts and general ledger transactions b) Each employee responsible for collection cash is not responsible for preparing/making bank deposits, unless other employee/official is responsible for reconciling collection documentation (e.g., pre-numbered receipts) to the deposit.
+Performance: Inspected policy manuals, inquired of client as to all of the requirements.

+Exceptions: There were no exceptions noted. - ii.
+Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless other employee/official is responsible for reconciling collection documentation (e.g., pre-numbered receipts) to the deposit.